Martoxdlol/m3-stack/README.md

 It provides great defaults for creating a new app, bundling backend and frontend code, deploying to providers like Vercel.
 It also provides many importable modules to help you build your app faster.

+## Features

+- Automatic zero config for
+  - `drizzle-orm` and `drizzle-kit`
+  - `better-auth`
+  - `vite`
+  - `PGLite` for instant local development
+- Zero config for bundling frontend and backend
+- Optional backend and frontend bundling
+- Easy deploy to Vercel
+- Optimized build output

 ## Message for a Human

 I started this project recently, but in the process I've learnt a lot (more than what already knew) about build tools, cjs, esm,